-I am an Engineering Geologist and Landslide Specialist and lead the BGS coastal landslide field observatory project that monitors and interprets long-term landslide behaviour processes.
-I work in multidisciplinary collaborative teams exploring a range of technologies and expertise, such as IoT and AI, to advance landslide process understanding and data acquisition.
-I have worked on a broad series of other projects that have typically involved both leading and working on office- and field-based campaigns both inland and at the coast.
-These include the National Landslide Database and GIS of Great Britain, regional landslide mapping surveys and various commercial projects providing bespoke assessments to national organisations.
-I am also part of the team that issue Daily Landslide Hazard Assessments for the Natural Hazards Partnership in the UK.
-Please see the Publications tab for references.
-In addition to this, I have an interest in science communication projects and have published over 85 web pages, blog posts and other popular and educational articles to date.
-I also maintain the social media communication channels the BGS Landslides Team uses for research.
+I have worked on a range of other projects that have typically involved both leading and working on office- and field-based campaigns both inland and at the coast.
+These include the National Landslide Database, regional landslide mapping surveys and various commercial projects providing bespoke assessments to national organisations.
+I am also part of the team that issues Daily Landslide Hazard Assessments for the Natural Hazards Partnership in the UK.

-Catherine Pennington’s Biography
+Catherine Pennington’s biography

-- 2018 – ongoing: Project Lead for BGS Coastal Landslide Observatory
+- 2018 to 2023: Project lead for BGS Coastal Landslide Observatory

-- 2014 – 2019: Science Writer/Editor for BGS Blog, GeoBlogy
+- 2014 to 2019: Science writer/editor for BGS Blog, GeoBlogy

-- 2006 – 2015: Deputy Project Lead for BGS Landslides Project
+- 2006 to 2015: Deputy project lead for BGS Landslides Project

-- 2000 – 2001: Geotechnical Engineer, Hyder Consulting Ltd and WS Atkins
+- 2000 to 2001: Geotechnical engineer, Hyder Consulting Ltd and WS Atkins

 Research interests

-- Long term monitoring of landslides, coastal landslide observatories – Advancing long term landslide process understanding using a range of technologies (including the Internet of Things) and multi- and inter-disciplinary expertise
+- Long-term monitoring of landslides, coastal landslide observatories: advancing long-term landslide process understanding using a range of technologies (including the Internet of Things) and multi- and interdisciplinary expertise

 - The National Landslide Database and GIS of Great Britain, which documents details on over 17,000 landslides and is the backbone to a variety of nationally and commercially important landslide susceptibility projects